Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - 2 medium-sized garlic cloves

 - The first element to prepare is the yogurt and garlic sauce, which is a vital accompaniment to the meal and which has to be prepared at least around 12 hours before.
-It can last a lengthy period of time once made however - in my case I wasn't able to use it for some 6 days after making it, and it lasted fine in a container in the refrigerator.
+It can last a lengthy period of time once made, however.
+In my case, I wasn't able to use it for some 6 days after making it, and it lasted fine in a container in the refrigerator.
 Combine together 1 cup plain low-fat yogurt, 2 minced garlic cloves, 3 tablespoons of finely shopped cilantro or mint, and a small amount of salt, to taste.
-Let marinate for at least 12 hours.
+Let it marinate for at least 12 hours.

 - Prepare the dough when making the meal itself.
 Combine the 1/2 teaspoon salt along with the 2 1/2 cups of flour in a large bowl.
 Mix together, then add in the 2 egg yolks, blending together.
 Then in a slow steady stream add the 2/3 cup of water mixed with the 1 tablespoon of vegetable oil, until a ball of dough starts to form.
 Proceed to let rest in a warm place, covered with a cotton cloth, for 1/2 hour.